 Introduce your team

 My name is Steven Remilli.
 I am a mechanical engineer and project manager here at the McMaster Manufacturing Research Institute which is part of the Department of Mechanical Engineering at McMaster University.
-We’re a group of about 30 PhD students and master
+We’re a group of about 30 PhD students and master students being supervised by a number of postdoctoral fellows, mechanical engineers, material scientists, and ultimately all led by our director Dr. Stephen Veldhuis.

 So we at the McMaster Manufacturing Research Institute are focused on partnering with industry to combine academic research to deliver meaningful productive results for a manufacturing facility.
 We provide an open space for our industry partners to replicate their operations on our shop floor using our industry level computer-controlled machines.